sirkibsirkib/reo_rs_outdated/token_api_explained.md

 # IDEA
 RBA and CA are two extremes on a continuum between runtime and compile time information.
-RBAs dont implicitly track the progress through the automaton, so they remember changes by manipulating logical variables (V and !V are interpreted as memory cell V is full and empty respectively). full rule-based form is therefore a degenerate automaton with 1 state. guards check states of memory cells. one could freely change between RBA and CA by representing memory cells in state space or vice versa. state-space requires 2^N states, memory cells require N spaces.
+(actually: state-space and guard-predicate-space information) RBAs dont implicitly track the progress through the automaton, so they remember changes by manipulating logical variables (V and !V are interpreted as memory cell V is full and empty respectively). full rule-based form is therefore a degenerate automaton with 1 state. guards check states of memory cells and perform transitions that alter logical variables. one could freely change between RBA and CA by representing memory cells in state space or vice versa. state-space requires 2^N states, memory cells require N spaces.